cardan22/contact-book/README.md

 # Credits

 ### Images
-* Flowchart: The flowchart image used in the README is created using Lucidchart.
+* Flowchart: The flowchart image used in the README is created using [Lucidchart](https://www.lucidchart.com/).
 * Background image: The background image used in the project is sourced from Unsplash.
+[Link to the image on Unsplash](https://unsplash.com/photos/bGdiuIyN3Rs).
-[Link to the image on Unsplash](https://unsplash.com/photos/bGdiuIyN3Rs)
+* Mockup: The mockup image used in the project is taken from Freepik.
+[Link to the image on Freepik](https://www.freepik.com/free-psd/computer-screen-white-background-mock-up_1175129.htm#query=desktop%20mockup&position=0&from_view=search&track=ais).

 ### Code References
 * The Contact Book project uses the implementation of Google Sheets integration from the Love Sandwiches project by Code Institute.
 The code and concepts were adapted and modified to suit the requirements of the Contact Book application.
+* I used Colorama Python library for color highlighting in the command-line interface.
+I learned about how to use Colorama by reading [this site](https://pypi.org/project/colorama/).
 * The CSS code for the main background and terminal styling was adapted from the [American Pizza Order System project](https://github.com/useriasminna/american_pizza_order_system).
+* I also received help with the Python code by reading the following websites: [W3Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/).